OzmoOzmo/CastleAritechArduinoRKP/README.md

 An Aritech Alarm compatible Remote Keypad that makes Alarm functions accessible via any desktop or modern mobile phone browser.

+Allows you to remote arm/disarm the panel as well as view logs etc.
+Also Emails you when an Alarm happens.

+Connection to the Panel requires either only a two or a four wire connection (your choice).

-To compile, place all in a folder called "CastleAritechArduinoRKP" (not CastleAritechArduinoRKP-Master) and open the "CastleAritechArduinoRKP.ino" in Arduino IDE.
+To compile, place all in a folder called "CastleAritechArduinoRKP" and open the "CastleAritechArduinoRKP.ino" in Arduino IDE.

+No libraries are required.

-The circuit required is in the Notes Folder.
+The circuit required is in the HowTo Notes Folder.

 April 2015